Forms of Plagiarism

 Particularly when writing a research paper, students may inadvertently commit plagiarism because their research notes are not precise enough and don’t distinguish the source material from their own thoughts or inferences.
 Students may lack the habit of using quotation marks or writing down adequate bibliographic information when they take ideas from a book or article.
 They think they will remember that something is a quotation or remember its origin when they come back to it later, but that information becomes lost.
 This problem can also occur when a normally careful student works from borrowed notes.

 Some students read only receptively and take passive notes.
 Passive note-taking involves writing down an author’s words, or a close paraphrase, without thinking them through.
 Active note-takers think an idea through, record their own ideas, ask questions, and make connections with other ideas and materials they have come across.
 This intellectual activity provides a firm basis for developing their own ideas.
-Active note-takers are less prone to unintentional plagiarism because they record fewer quotations, can identify which ideas belong to which authors, and distinguish those ideas from their own.
+Active note-takers are less prone to unintentional plagiarism because they record fewer quotations, and so can identify which ideas belong to which authors and distinguish those ideas from their own.

 Students need to learn how to take useful and efficient notes in their work.
 Explain the difference between active and passive note-taking and the importance of including quotation marks and essential bibliographic information.
 Help them understand how active note-taking can improve ideas and save time, since they won’t have to go back to original sources again to make sure they got everything straight.
 Show them some of your own research notes, and talk about what has worked well for you.

 It’s also extremely helpful to model good note-taking.
 Always cite your own sources in class and on handouts.
 Don’t photocopy illegally or post copyrighted materials on a website without permission.
-In class, note the sources you work with on the board — this sets a good example, and it helps students take clearer class notes.
+In class, note the sources you work with on the board — this sets a good example and helps students take clearer class notes.
 (It also sends the message that you are familiar enough with the literature that students are not likely to get away with intentional plagiarism.)
 Examples are from the Center for Student Conduct, Student Code of Conduct Violations.